z-shell/pm-perf-test/README.md

 ## Result comments

-The three different Zinit results needs explaining:
+The three different ZI results needs explaining:

-1. Zinit light – plugins are being loaded without tracking, i.e.: cannot be unloaded and their reports are being empty.
+1. ZI light – plugins are being loaded without tracking, i.e.: cannot be unloaded and their reports are being empty.

-2. Zinit load – plugins are being loaded with tracking, i.e.: are available for unload and their report data is gathered (available through `zinit report {plugin-name}` command).
+2. ZI load – plugins are being loaded with tracking, i.e.: are available for unload and their report data is gathered (available through `zi report {plugin-name}` command).

-3. Zinit (Turbo) load – plugins are being loaded with tracking **and in Turbo mode** – i.e.: in background & after prompt – the shell is instantly ready to use.
+3. ZI (Turbo) load – plugins are being loaded with tracking **and in Turbo mode** – i.e.: in background & after prompt – the shell is instantly ready to use.